tlhunter/mobile-game-skeleton/README.md

 gulp build-web
 ```

+#### Build Sub Components

+Compiles one of the types `scripts`, `styles`, `html`, or if omitted, all of them.

 ```bash
 gulp <type>
 ```

-Compiles one of the types `scripts`, `styles`, `html`, or if omitted, all of them.
+#### Automatic Rebuild

+Compiles all three types, then when any change occurs, recompiles.
+You probably want to do this after `gulp build-web` for testing locally.

 ```bash
 gulp watch
 ```

-Compiles all three types, then when any change occurs, recompiles.
-You probably want to do this after `gulp build-web` for testing locally.
+#### Download Data

+Download data from the CMS to tmp/data.json.
+Needed for Cordova build steps.

 ```bash
 gulp data
 ```

-Download data from the CMS to tmp/data.json.
-Needed for Cordova build steps.

 ## Forking Guide